Overreach, Reasonable . . . or Essential?

 On the positive side, Care and Protection of Charles lays out four factors that may be considered in determining whether to approve a home education plan.
 These are:

-*See the Tips article linked below for a fleshing out of each of these points.
+*See the Tips article linked in the sidebar for a fleshing out of each of these points.

 What if your town asks for something that goes beyond one of these basic four categories?
 You may hear some homeschoolers say that anything that goes beyond the four factors laid out in Charles is “overreach.”
 Others may argue that a certain request is “reasonable.”
 Neither of these words accurately reflect the law.
 Charles itself gives us a standard which can be summed up in one word.
 That word is “essential.”